 I’ve read a lot about Karim’s and his kebabs and I have to say… I was a little bit disappointed.
 We ordered a seekh kebab, a roll, some naan, dal and as a dessert kheer.
 Maybe our expectations were too high or our order wrong, but I can just say it was nice, not amazing.

 I can’t count anymore how often we visited the Café Coffee Day in India.
 Despite it being more expensive than other cafes, it’s often way better coffee than most.
 Moreover, you can find the chain store nearly everywhere.
-I, as a coffee addict, recommend that place (especially in the north and middle India.)
+I, as a coffee addict, recommend that place (especially in the North and middle India.)
 The cakes, cookies and brownies with ice cream are delicious!

 Getting around Delhi

 Choose the metro whenever you have the chance!
 The traffic in Delhi is insane.
-It took us longer to get from the Delhi airport to the hotel (normally 30 min by car) than the flight from Mumbai!
+It took us longer to get from the Delhi airport to the hotel (normally 30 mins by car) than the flight from Mumbai!
 Next thing is: the motorcycle-rickshaw drivers are insane.
 There was only one time when we went in a rickshaw and the drive wasn’t crazy.
 All the others were terribly insecure – it was the first time I have been really scared in the whole 3 months I spent in India.

 Furthermore, the metro is very secure.
 There are security checks every time you enter and there are also separate compartments for women.
 You don’t feel scared even when the announcement in the metro says: “Any unsuspected article could be a bomb.”